AR2L/omeka-facets-plugin/Readme.md

 ![Facets screenshot](./facets.jpg)

-## credits
+## Credits

-This Development is part of the [Armarium](http://www.armarium-hauts-de-france.fr) Project, managed by the french association " AR2L Hauts de France".
+This Development is part of the [Armarium](https://www.armarium-hautsdefrance.fr/) Project, managed by the french association [AR2L Hauts de France](http://www.ar2l-hdf.fr/).

 ## How to Use